accountex-org/ash_sparql/docs/ash_rdf_sparql_data_layer_design.md

-# AshRDF SPARQL Data Layer Design Document
+# AshSparql SPARQL Data Layer Design Document

 ## 1. Executive Summary

-The AshRDF SPARQL Data Layer extension provides seamless integration between the Ash Framework and SPARQL-enabled RDF stores.
+The AshSparql SPARQL Data Layer extension provides seamless integration between the Ash Framework and SPARQL-enabled RDF stores.
 This design implements a complete Ash Data Layer that connects to SPARQL endpoints, translates Ash queries into SPARQL, and converts results back to Ash resource instances.
 By leveraging SPARQL's powerful query capabilities, this data layer enables Ash applications to interact with semantic web data, linked open data repositories, and RDF triplestores—unlocking the full potential of knowledge graph technologies within the Ash ecosystem.

 This document outlines a comprehensive, phased implementation approach that starts with core SPARQL query functionality and gradually builds more advanced features like transactions, changesets, batch operations, and custom optimizations.